cs-uob/COMS10012/exercises/posix/src/act2/git2.md

 The second member's commit graph looks similar to the previous one before the rebase, perhaps with more commits in place of the _initial_ one.

-The second member is about to do a merge, which can either succeed (as it would have in the previous example, because different people edited different files) or fail with a merge conflict (as it will do in this case).
+The second member is about to do a merge, which can either succeed (as it should here, because different people edited different files) or fail with a merge conflict (for example if different people edited the same file).
 If a merge succeeds, then git will make a merge commit and will drop them into their system's default editor, which is normally `vi`.
 Because we don't want to learn that right now, the second member should type `echo $EDITOR` in their shell and see what they get - if they get `nano` then they're fine, if they get an empty line then they should do `export EDITOR=nano`.

 The second team member types `git pull`.
 Since this is a fake conflict (different files), this gets you into your editor, and you can see that on the first line is a suggested commit message starting with `Merge branch master`, which it is conventional to accept without changes - exit your editor again.
 Git replies `Merge made by the recursive strategy.` and your commit graph now looks something like this (the `...` stands for the last commit from the previous section):